DorotaJez/MoviesBookingSystem/README.md

 8. Administrators should be able to:
    [screening] create new viewing screenings for watching a movie that has a timestamp and a provided allocation of tickets

-- "admin options" or so from the main menu: enter username -> does exist & is admin? -> create

 optional requirement: delete viewing screenings while they are empty optional requirement: change a screening's ticket allocation as long as it is not lower than the number of reserved tickets